 Transportation From the Fort Lauderdale Airport and the Port of Miami

 The Fort Lauderdale airport is about 25 miles north of the Port of Miami.
-No matter what mode of transportation you take, expect the ride to take at least 45 minutes — sometimes much longer given South Florida’s notorious traffic.
+No matter what mode of transportation you take, expect the ride to take at least 45 minutes — sometimes longer given South Florida’s notorious traffic.

 The good news is that many cruises depart on the weekend when traffic should be lighter.
 That means traffic is normally not too bad for many cruise passengers.
 If you are flying in the day of your cruise, we’d suggest a flight that arrives at least two hours before your embarkation time to give you plenty of leeway to make it to the port on time.